 Whose calendar is this?

-As a founder, you inevitably reach that point where you wake up in the morning and look at your calendar to find that your day has been fully booked, one meeting running straight into the next.
+As a leader, you inevitably reach that point where you wake up in the morning and look at your calendar to find that your day has been fully booked, one meeting running straight into the next.
 I call this inevitable because as you excitedly build your team, you want to ensure their success.
 So, any free time on your calendar becomes fair game.
 And eventually if it’s not your team grabbing free slots on your calendar, it’s your customers or prospective customers.

 With all this “doing,” there remains precious little time in the day to reflect.
 What’s working?
 What isn’t?
 If you’re not careful, suddenly you’re a passenger in your own company, reacting instead of acting, playing defense instead of playing offense.